Skip to main content

 7. In the end, she decided on the Terrier mix.
 He seemed like a perfect mix of being snuggly, loving, and protective.

-Transitional Adverbs (aka Transitions, Adverbial Conjunctions, or Conjunctive Adverbs)
+GROUP 2 CONNECTORS: TRANSITIONS (aka Transitional Adverbs, Adverbial Conjunctions, or Conjunctive Adverbs)

 Transitional adverbs always take some kind of punctuation after them.
 This is how to punctuate transitional adverbs: